gvwilson/thirdbit/src/fiction/bear/index.md

 "Oh, you get used to it," Dolly replied, smiling.
 "Reminds me of my husband sometimes."

-"Is he here in Apple Bridge?"
+"Is he here in Ghorahj?"

 Dolly's smile slipped.
 "No, he passed away years ago.